-The expected number of military-related construction workers on Tinian due to the proposed action alone would be 10% of the number that built the casino in the late 1990s, and sociocultural impacts due to this increase in population would be less than significant.
+If the proposed action coincides with resumed casino construction, there could be additional social tensions.
+If not, as the expected number of military-related construction workers would be just 10% of the number that built the casino in the late 1990s, the sociocultural impacts of the construction phase would be less than significant.

-If the proposed action coincides with resumed casino construction, the combined increase in population could impact social relations on Tinian.
-The Tinian Department of Public Safety anticipates increased crime and community tensions if the economy permits eventual construction of new casinos (Tinian

-Department of Public Safety 2008).
+The Tinian Department of Public Safety anticipates increased crime and community tensions if the economy permits eventual construction of new casinos (Tinian Department of Public Safety 2008).
 Historical accounts of the sociocultural impacts of the construction of the Tinian Dynasty Hotel and Casino differ.
-Some accounts describe a situation where 18 months of construction and 1,800 largely foreign workers created conflict with local residents that culminated in several hundred construction workers storming the police department complaining of local assaults on workers (Tinian Dynasty Hotel and Casino 2008).
+Some accounts describe a situation where 18 months of construction and 1,800 largely foreign workers created conflict with local residents that culminated in several hundred construction workers storming the police department complaining of local assaults on workers (Tinian Dynasty Hotel & Casino 2008).
 Tinian police, however, recall only one fight between the local population and foreign construction workers in the 1970s (Tinian Municipal Directors 2009).